spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_tuning.md

 # Agent OF

 ```

+**In short:**
+A non-zero Recv-Q on a LISTEN socket means your application is not accepting new TCP connections quickly enough.
+This can lead to refused connections if the queue fills up.

 If **recv-q** is full, the Zabbix server is overwhelmed and not able to process all incoming traffic from agents or proxies.

 1. **Client disconnected prematurely**: The agent or client might have closed the connection before the server tried to read from it.